-The ICN will work with industry professionals and educational institutions to ensure that Illinois has the nursing workforce necessary to meet the demands of a growing and aging population.
-The ICN will carefully examine the current demand for nurses, the number of nurses our educational system is producing, the rate of nurses retiring, and the needs of the overall nursing workforce to better understand the state of the nursing shortage in Illinois.
-The ICN will also develop strategic initiatives to recruit new nurses, offer ongoing training to practicing nurses to ensure constant skill development, retain nursing professionals currently practicing, and promote excellence in nursing education.
+The Illinois Nursing Workforce Center will work with industry professionals and educational institutions to ensure that Illinois has the nursing workforce necessary to meet the demands of a growing and aging population.
+The Nursing Workforce Center Advisory Board will carefully examine the current demand for nurses, the number of nurses our educational system is producing, the rate of nurses retiring, and the needs of the overall nursing workforce to better understand the state of the nursing shortage in Illinois.
+The Nursing Workforce Center will also develop strategic initiatives to recruit new nurses, offer ongoing training to practicing nurses to ensure constant skill development, retain nursing professionals currently practicing, and promote excellence in nursing education.

-The mission of the Illinois Center for Nursing is to advocate and ensure for the appropriate nursing resources necessary to meet the healthcare needs of the citizens of Illinois.
+The mission of the Illinois Nursing Workforce Center is to advocate and ensure for the appropriate nursing resources necessary to meet the healthcare needs of the citizens of Illinois.

-The Illinois Center for Nursing will be a state of the art workforce center that will provide necessary and informative resources, long range planning and policy development, excellence in nursing service and education, and serve as a best practice model.
+The Illinois Nursing Workforce Center will be a state of the art workforce center that will provide necessary and informative resources, long range planning and policy development, excellence in nursing service and education, and serve as a best practice model

 We would like to hear from you.
-If you have comments or suggestions for the ICN please contact us at:
+If you have comments or suggestions for the Illinois Nursing Workforce Center please contact us at:

 James R. Thompson Center

 100 W. Randolph Street

 Suite 9 - 300